riscv-mcu/e203_hbirdv2/README.md

 In this new version, we have following updates.
 * Add NICE(Nuclei Instruction Co-unit Extension) for E203 core, so user could create customized HW co-units with E203 core easily.
-* Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from [PULP Platform](https://github.com/pulp-platform) into Hummingbirdv2 SoC, these peripherals are implemented in System Verilog language, so it's easy for user to understand.
+* Integrate the APB interface peripherals(GPIO, I2C, UART, SPI, PWM) from [PULP Platform](https://github.com/pulp-platform) into Hummingbirdv2 SoC, these peripherals are implemented in Verilog language, so it's easy for user to understand.
 * Add new development boards(Nuclei ddr200t and mcu200t) support for Hummingbirdv2 SoC.

 **Welcome to visit https://github.com/riscv-mcu/hbird-sdk/ to use software development kit for the Hummingbird E203.**